brunomachado37/plt/README.md

 ```
 hello               Print message
 record              Run a match for 10 turns and record the commands on /res/replay.json
+listen              Creates a lobby, allowing different clients to join using ./client/network
 help                Display all available arguments
 ```